vitorstabile/spring-boot-basics/README.md

 - ***Authentication*** (is it the right user?)
   - UserId/password (What do you remember?)
+    - Ex: userId and Password of a LinkedIn Account, Gmail
   - Biometrics (What do you possess?)
+    - Ex: When you log into your gmail, a SMS is send to your mobile phone.
+A fingerprint is used to log in some accounts
+  - Can be done with both: UserId and Biometrics (Logging into a account and needs to confirm in a mobile phone)

 - ***Authorization*** (do they have the right access?)
   - User XYZ can only read data
   - User ABC can read and update data

+  Ex: To board in a flight, you have a Passport with a Id, that authenticate that is you, and with your board pass, you have the authorization to flight in that plane

 #### <a name="chapter4part2"></a>Chapter 4 - Part 2: Important Security Principles